-Besides AH14306, no other Aboriginal heritage sites, suspected features or specific areas of elevated archaeological potential were identified within the Brighton Sorrell Street Rezoning study area.
+Besides the sites and areas discussed above, no other Aboriginal heritage sites, suspected features or specific areas of elevated archaeological potential were identified within the Boyer Road Precinct study area.
 The field survey did not identify any stone material types present within the study area that would be in any way suited for artefact manufacturing.
 The field survey was able to confirm that there are no large outcrop features present in the study area, with bedrock outcrop only exposed to up to a metre above ground level, which eliminates the possibility of Aboriginal rock shelters being present.
-As described in section 4.3, a search of the AHR shows that there are no registered Aboriginal heritage sites within the project area, with the closest registered sites being situated around 200m to the east.